Ciprofloxacin/dexamethasone: Phase I

 The most reported adverse effects of phase I studies included headache, rhinitis, pain, dyspepsia, and dysmenorrhea.
 Investigators did not believe that any of these were directly treatment-related, as many of these events are considered symptoms or manifestations of the underlying illness.

 Phase II and III

 Treatment-related adverse effects in AOE studies were determined in phase II and III trials.
 This includes ear pruritus, ear debris, superimposed ear infection, ear congestion, ear pain, and erythema.
 Similar effects were demonstrated in AOMT studies.
-Overall, Ciprodex was determined as a safe and well-tolerated drug for the treatment of AOE and AOMT.
+Overall, ciprofloxacin/dexamethasone was determined as a safe and well-tolerated drug for the treatment of AOE and AOMT.
 The proposed dosage for all patients was also effective and safe.
 Cure rates for pediatrics were slightly higher than adults in AOE studies.

 Drug interactions

-Drug interactions have not been studied with Ciprodex.
+Drug interactions have not been studied with ciprofloxacin/dexamethasone.

 Commercialization

-Ciprodex, owned by Alcon Laboratories, Inc., is protected by multiple patents and will be restricted from generic manufacturing until 2025.
-Ciprodex is the number 1 topical antibiotic ear drop prescribed since 2007 by ENTs and pediatricians.
-There have been 18 million prescriptions filled for Ciprodex since 2003, making it the world leading marketed ear drops for AOE.
+Ciprofloxacin/dexamethasone, owned by Alcon Laboratories, Inc., is protected by multiple patents and will be restricted from generic manufacturing until 2025.

-In October 2015, Alcon sued Dr. Reddy's Laboratories (DLR) for allegedly infringing on Ciprodex patents.
+In October 2015, Alcon sued Dr. Reddy's Laboratories (DLR) for allegedly infringing on patents for the combination.
 A judge in the UK upheld the Alcon patent.